unicorneducation/set-user/README.md

 By making this Project Public it is our goal, to work with people together and to put effort into this project so we can slowly but steadily build up a platform for people who are interested in Design and how a Design process works.

 ## What does this Repo contain?
-The folder `final` of the repo is our final and finished Prototype and all its Sessions.
+The folder `finale` of the repo is our final and finished Prototype and all its Sessions.

 The folder `previous` contains all of our previous versions and approaches.

 ## Demo
-If you want to see a demo of the project you can visit: https://unicorneducation.github.io/set-user/
+If you want to see a demo of the project you can visit: https://unicorneducation.github.io/set-user/s1

 # Thank you
-A big Thank You goes to our lecturer [Garrit Schaap](https://github.com/pixelkind) for providing his time and knowledge and supporting us during this project.
+A big "Thank You" goes to our lecturer [Garrit Schaap](https://github.com/pixelkind) for providing his time and knowledge and supporting us during this project.